The Illinois Natural History Survey (INHS) Great Rivers Field Station welcomes postdoctoral research associate John Vincent Gatto.

 My time in the Florida Everglades made me realize that working with nature is very difficult.
 You can spend weeks or months planning out your field season and nature suddenly turns its ugly head.
 Thunderstorms can easily ruin a day out in the field or even cancel a trip entirely.
 This makes collecting samples on schedule very difficult.

 What advice would you give to future scientists?

-I would tell future scientists to not be afraid of numbers.
+I would tell future scientists not to be afraid of numbers.
 I never thought that I would become a quantitative guy until graduate school.
-Some of my favorite projects have been done simply by crunching the numbers of a large dataset.
+Some of my favorite projects have been simply crunching the numbers of a large dataset.
 You do not have to be in the field all the time to do exciting science.